oiraqi/academix/README.md

-# Welcome To A3: The Agile Academic Apps
+# Welcome To Academix: The All-in-one Infinitely Expanding Single Source of Truth for Higher-Ed Institutions.
-A3 aims to be an *infinitely-expanding single source of truth* for North American Model Higher-Ed Institutions.